rezaganj/Capstone1-Construction-Permits-Austin-TX/README_temp.md

 Data from the National Association of Home Builders shows Austin issued 21,653 permits for single-family homes in 2020.
 That puts the Capital City at No. 5 among U.S. metro areas for single-family construction permits handed out last year.
 However, the builders and contractors are having trouble keeping up with the phenomenal demand.
 There is a significant shortage in the number of new houses.
 At same time, the cost of hiring contractors and

-Our analysis includes the topics below:
+This study includes the topics below:
-- Average View Count per Country
-- Average Views Based on Video Categories for France, United States, Japan, India and Russia
-- Like to Dislike Ratio per Country
-- Top Tags and Channels in the United States
+- Seasonality

 ![Austin News](https://github.com/rezaganj/Capstone_1_ConstructionPermits/blob/main/figures/news.png)
 \